Hi, I'm Monica. I'm the recipe developer, writer, and photographer for The Hidden Veggies Blog!

 One day while driving home from soaking in the hot springs we saw a for-sale sign pointing up a steep dirt road that led to the top of a mesa.
 We drove up there to check it out and saw the most beautiful view ever - with 1300-foot high red rock mesas surrounding us, mountains in the distance, and a lush river valley below!
 There was a small piece of land for sale for $20,000 which might as well have been a million dollars to us at the time.

 We stood there and promised each other that one day we would live on that road.
-(It's a tiny, isolated town with very few places to work.)
-So, for the last 20 years, I have been trying to figure out a way to make the dream a reality.
-I casually looked for a home to come for sale on this small 1-mile-long stretch of road.
-(We hadn't seen one come up in 9 years.)
+(It's a tiny, isolated town with very few places to work.
+So, for the last 20 years, I have been trying to figure out a way to make the dream a reality.)
+I casually looked for a home to come for sale on this small 1-mile-long stretch of road for 20 years.

 Then, one day a house popped up for sale (with no pictures) we loaded our boys in the car and drove 26 hours from Pennsylvania to New Mexico to see it.
 It was our dream house, but we weren't in the position to make the move there yet.
 We took a big leap of faith and decided to buy it and set it up as a vegan Airbnb until we could move there full-time.

 We know how hard it is to travel as a vegan, so we wanted a place where vegans could feel comfortable!
 The Airbnb doesn't use any animal products.
 All of the bedding and furnishings are free of wool, leather, and down.
 There's a fully stocked kitchen with vegan staples in the pantry and vegan soaps and shampoos in the bathrooms.